multimodal-interaction-lab/To-The-Top/README.md

-# to-the-top
+# To The Top!
+A virtual reality building block game.
 Multimodal Interaction Lab Summer 2021 Intern Project